whitneyburton/portfolios/README.markdown

  * Idea Box
 * Professional Development:
   * [DTR Memo](https://docs.google.com/document/d/1zMtgWhODQuP3KBNhrg6PtmPUkw0DIskqgggeyEzYZi4/edit?usp=sharing) from 1 paired project
-  * Resume with a summary statement and placeholder for projects and skills to be obtained during Turing
-  * LinkedIn profile with a summary, descriptions under experience, and Turing under education
   * Feedback: Paragraph; Self-solicited from your peers (from project pairs and anyone else you've consistently worked with)
 * Community:
   * A recap of reflections from Gear Up